Major Professor: Dr. Mason-Wardell

 Area of Specialization: Development Economics

-Prior to joining AFRE, Yeyoung worked as a research intern at the International Food Policy Research Institute (IFPRI) based in Washington, DC.
-While there, she was involved in the Gender, Climate Change, and Nutrition (GCAN) project, an initiative implemented under the CGIAR Research Program, and collaborated with colleagues at IFPRI.
-Back in Seoul, Yeyoung continued to work with her colleagues on the gender-differentiated effects of heat stress on agricultural labor and the linkages between weather variability and intimate-partner violence.
-Yeyoung’s past field experiences and research opportunities deeply motivated her to move forward to the Ph.D. program in AFRE.
+Prior to joining AFRE, she worked as a research intern at the International Food Policy Research Institute (IFPRI) based in Washington, DC.
+While there, she collaborated with researchers on two papers as a part of the Gender, Climate Change, and Nutrition Integration Initiative (GCAN), implemented under the CGIAR Research Program, and presented a paper at the Sustainability and Development Conference 2019.
+Back in Seoul, she continued to collaborate with IFPRI colleagues on the gender-specific response of agricultural labor to climatic shocks in Tanzania and the effects of drought on Intimate-Partner Violence (IPV) in developing countries.
+Her field missions and research opportunities motivated her to move forward with the AFRE Ph.D. program.